 Does my dog get hayfever?
 5 top tips to help with allergic reactions in dogs.

-Some dogs are prone to hayfever just like humans.
+Jul 29, 2022Some dogs are prone to hayfever just like humans.
 If you notice that your dog is sneezing, scratching more vigorously than usual, has runny eyes or nose, is rubbing their face on the carpet or furniture or is chewing at their paws, there is a good chance that they are being affected by allergens.
 Pollens from trees, grass, weeds and flowering plants are the main culprits in spring and summer.
 If you notice your dog experiencing these symptoms at other times of the year, they may be allergic to dust mites.
 Some of the ideas listed below can help with dust mite allergies as well.

 Some dog breeds, such as Boston terriers, Cairn terriers, Scottish terriers, West Highland terriers, wire-haired terriers, Dalmatians, Irish setters, poodles and schnauzers may be more prone to developing canine hayfever than other purebred or mixed-breed dogs.
 Although symptoms of canine hayfever can develop at any point in a dog’s life, they are most likely to begin when your pet is between 1 and 3 years old.

 As with any pet care, if you are concerned about the symptoms your dog is experiencing, please ask your vet for advice.
-There are anti-histamine medications available for your dog, that suppress the allergic response in the body, but for those of you who prefer a more natural approach there are ways that Applied Zoopharmacognosy can help to bring relief to your dog, if it is experiencing the symptoms of canine hayfever.
+There are anti-histamine medications available for your dog, that suppress the allergic response in the body, but for those of you who prefer a more natural approach there are ways that Applied Zoopharmacognosy can help to bring relief to your dog, if they are experiencing the symptoms of canine hayfever.

 Here are five practical and holistic steps you can take to make your dog more comfortable this summer: